Canadian Marketing Code of Ethics & Standards

 M1.4 Continuity Programs (also known as Advance Consent Marketing Plans): Programs where the consumer or business gives consent to receive and pay for products or services on a continuing or periodic basis until the recipient cancels the plan are subject to the requirements laid out in Section I16 of this Code, Automatically Billed Products and Services.

-M1.5 E-commerce: Marketers selling products and services online must:
+M1.5 E-commerce: When selling products and services online markets must:

-provide an online "click-through" mechanism for consumers to contact the marketer.
+- provide an online "click-through" mechanism for consumers to contact the company.

 M1.6 Protection of Personal Information

-Considering the fundamental importance of customer and prospect databases in direct marketing and cataloguing, marketers should consult Section J of this Code, Protection of Personal Privacy and relevant guides, most specifically CMA's Privacy Compliance Guide and Opt-Out Consent Guide.
+Considering the fundamental importance of customer and prospect databases in direct and digital marketing and cataloguing, marketers should consult Section J of this Code, Protection of Personal Privacy and relevant guides, most specifically CMA's Privacy Compliance Guide.

 M2 Sales Promotion